Kato Polemidia: Public-health institutions

-Sport Clubs
+Sport clubs

-Sports clubs in the area are Doxa Polemidion and Hermes Polemidion.
+Sports clubs in the area are Doxa Polemidion, Anorthosi polemidion and Hermes Polemidion.

 Demographics

 In 1960 Census, there were 1286 Greek Cypriots and 982 Turkish Cypriots in Kato Polemidia.

 During the years of Cypriot intercommunal violence and after the collapse of the bicommunal structure of the Republic of Cyprus, Richard Patrick wrote that the village, along with Pano Polemidia, were exceptional in that they remained accessible to the Greek Cypriot population and the Greek Cypriot National Guard.
 The National Guard co-existed with the fighters of the Turkish Resistance Organization, which were open with regards to their existence, but were tolerated by the National Guard so long as they did not carry weaponry.
 In 1974, following the ultra-nationalist Greek coup and the Turkish invasion of Cyprus, the population of the village fled to the Akrotiri British Base.
 Some of the population then fled secretly to Northern Cyprus, but most were transferred in 1975 and resettled in Morphou.
 The village was repopulated by displaced Greek Cypriots from the north, who initially filled up the homes of Turkish Cypriots.
 As more refugees came in, they were allocated self-housing schemes in the village.